 Advocacy and Advocates

-An advocate is a person who supports you and helps explain and say what you want to say.
-They help ensure your views are heard, so that your problems can be sorted out.
+An advocate is a person who will assist you to get the information that you need to help you make decisions.
+They will also support you to say what you want to say and make sure that your views are being heard so that your problems can be sorted out.

 - Help put your views and feelings across about decisions that are being made about your life.

 - Speak on your behalf if that is what you want.

 - Give information and advice about your rights and any worries you have as well as help you make choices about what is best for you.

 - Help you to make a complaint.

 In order to be able to support you to express your wishes and feelings or represent your views, advocates will need to spend some time with you to build up an understanding of what you want to say.